 A Tom’s long dog audibly snaps when you sink your teeth into it.
 Foot long (far beyond the bun) and packed into natural casing, it is pale pink and quite literally bursting with flavor.
 It comes in a soft split bun.
 It is well-nigh perfect with nothing more than a line of mustard and spoonful of relish and raw onion spread across the top, but Tom’s offers a full array of toppings, including chili, bacon, kraut, and cheese, as well as the quasi-ethnic Mexican dog with spicy jalapeno cheese and a Tom’s Special with tomato sauce and cheese.

 On the side of the superlative dog, you definitely want French fries.
-These are gorgeous spuds cut from locally grown potatoes and fried until they are a rich honey color, served in a cardboard boat.
+These are gorgeous spuds, fried until they are the color of Honeydew honey, served in a cardboard boat.
 At the order counter, to flavor the potatoes, there is ketchup and there are also squeeze bottles of cider vinegar and white vinegar.
 Vinegar is the condiment of choice among many French fry hounds in parts of the Northeast where fish and chips is part of the culinary heritage.

 Special thanks to Greg Pasco of West Springfield for tipping us off to this landmark Roadfood drive-in.

 "the dogs here have a nice snap to them from the natural casing"